jessebmiller/writing/my-personal-goals-for-spankswarm-and-dildao.md

 ## Support sex workers

-## Learn about decentralized organization
+## Learn how to decentralize organization